notch8/stack_car/templates/chart/README.md

 NOTE: the TAG will be used to pull the latest image from the GitLab repository.
 If the code has changed, make sure it's been pushed and the tagged image in the repository updated.

-The namespace will be set to the git repository name, eg. hyku.
+The namespace will be set to the git repository name, eg. project-env.
 Make sure the namespace exists in your cluster.
-Create it with `kubectl create namespace hyku`
+Create it with `kubectl create namespace project-env`

 # Troubleshooting